Skip to main content

 Furthermore, recent research has identified another layer of regulation involving Fat-Specific Protein 27 (FSP27).
 GH has been shown to suppress the expression of FSP27.
 Reduced levels of FSP27 lead to increased lipolysis, which contributes to higher circulating levels of free fatty acids.

 This particular mechanism also helps to explain the well-documented diabetogenic, or insulin-desensitizing, effect of growth hormone.
-The increase in circulating free can interfere with insulin signaling in peripheral tissues like skeletal muscle, representing a critical feedback mechanism.
+The increase in circulating free fatty acids can interfere with insulin signaling in peripheral tissues like skeletal muscle, representing a critical feedback mechanism.

 This underscores the importance of pulsatile GH stimulation from peptides, which allows for periods of lipolysis followed by periods of recovery, as opposed to the constant lipolytic pressure and insulin desensitization that can occur with supraphysiological doses of recombinant HGH.